evertonse/island/readme.md

 - The recommended settings are in ``src/input.txt``
 - If width or depth exceeds ``100`` might get pretty LOW fps.
 It's recommended to stay below this range, and the height be less then ``50``
-- WARNING, this project doesnt handle memory very efficiently so more than ``50`` terrestrials might crash the program with no warning

 # Project Folder Structure